backtrace-labs/backtrace-unity/README.md

 * All Platforms - Unhandled Exceptions, Handled Exceptions, Custom Indexable Metadata, File Attachments*, Last N Log Lines, Automatic attachment of Screenshots, Client Side Deduplication Rules*, Client Side Submission Filtering, Client Side Submission Limits, Performance Diagnostics, Offline Database*(Except Nintendo Switch)
 * Android -Identified by attribute uname.sysname = Android; ANRs (Hangs), Native Process and Memory Information, Java Exception Handler (Plugins, Exported Game in Android Studio), NDK crashes.
 * iOS - Identified by attribute uname.sysname = IOS; Native Engine and Plugin Crashes.
 * WebGL - Identified by attribute uname.sysname = WebGL.
 The attribute device.model is currently used to share the browser information.
+Note that stacktraces for WebGL errors are only available if you choose to enable them in the Publishing Settings / Enable Exceptions drop down.
+More details in https://docs.unity3d.com/Manual/webgl-building.html
 * Switch - Identified by attribute uname.sysname = Switch.
 Note that the attribute GUID is regenerated with each Switch restart (It is not an accurate count of number of Users or Devices.
 It is a count of Switch Sessions).
 Note that the current release does no support Offline Database or related features.
 * PlayStation4 - Identified by attribute uname.sysname = PS4
 * Windows - Identified by attribute uname.sysname = Windows.
 Provides an option to capture Minidumps for Engine Crashes.